 5 children, 1 adult hospitalized after 'irritant' released at Ballenger Creek Middle School

 Mar.
-4—Five children and one staff member were hospitalized after an "unknown irritant" was released into the air at Ballenger Creek Middle School Friday morning, leading to an evacuation, according to school and police officials.
+5—Five children and a staff member were hospitalized after an "unknown irritant" was released into the air at Ballenger Creek Middle School Friday morning, leading to an evacuation, according to school and police officials.

 Eric Louérs-Phillips, Frederick County Public Schools director of public affairs, called the substance released in the school an "irritant," but didn't specify what kind.
 Before students and staff reentered the building around 11:30 a.m., Louérs-Phillips said an environmental assessment of the school's air found it to be safe for reentry.